 The Surf Ballroom and the Iowa field where Buddy Holly, Ritchie Valens and J.P.
-“The Big Bopper” Richardson were killed in a plane crash in 1959 have become pilgrimage destinations for music fans from around the world.
+“The Big Bopper” Richardson were killed in a plane crash on February 3, 1959 have become pilgrimage destinations for music fans from around the world.

 It’s not the cheeriest of thoughts, but isn’t it interesting how many spiritual sites are connected with death?
 From the Church of the Holy Sepulchre in Jerusalem and Normandy Cemetery in France to the Gettysburg Battlefield in Pennsylvania, places associated with tragedy are often considered sacred.

 On a trip to northern Iowa, I added another such site to my list, one that at first might seem an unlikely pilgrimage destination: the plane crash site where Buddy Holly and the other musicians were killed.

 If you’re of my vintage, you may know of this tragedy as “The Day the Music Died,” a phrase from the song “American Pie” by Don McLean (that melancholy song was part of the soundtrack of my generation’s teenage years, each line endlessly parsed for symbolic meaning.)

 To be honest, it took me awhile to realize that this is a place of pilgrimage.
 But as I stood at the simple memorial, suddenly it clicked.
 I saw the offerings left on the ground.
 I realized I’d met pilgrims as I approached the site-–a couple from Norman, Oklahoma, who had made a detour on a cross-country trip to pay their respects.
 I could see another group of visitors walking down the path.
 Yes, this is a pilgrimage site, all right–one that is connected not to religious faith, but instead is intertwined with music, memory and lost youth.